k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 Iterations were excluded if any runs of the estimation model failed to converge, had a high maximum gradient (>2), or had parameters on bounds.
 This resulted in a maximum of six iterations (6%) excluded from any scenario.

-We found that managing the stock with more precaution in the face of episodic mortality resulted in both higher long-term catch and less variability in catch (Figure case-study-violin).
+We found that managing the stock with more precaution in the face of episodic mortality resulted in both higher long-term catch and less variability in catch (\autoref{fig:case-study-violin}).
 However, managing the stock with more precaution comes at the cost of less short-term catch.
 These results were true regardless if natural mortality was correctly captured within the management strategy or not.

 Within the same management strategy, scenarios with higher spikes of natural mortality that were unaccounted for had slightly lower average catch, slightly higher catch variability, and slightly lower SSB.
 In the short term, catch was similar regardless of how high the unaccounted natural mortality spike was.
 Although there were some consequences for not accounting for spikes in natural mortality, the performance metrics demonstrate that the choice of management strategy rather than capturing natural mortality correctly (or not) makes a bigger difference in performance.